quick-perf/quickperf/README.md

 ## Something to ask us?

+:e-mail: quickperftest@gmail.com

 💬 Want to chat with us?
 Join us on [gitter](https://gitter.im/quickperf)

-:octocat: You prefer to use a Github issue to ask a question?
+:octocat: Do you prefer to use a Github issue to ask a question?
 [Create a question issue](https://github.com/quick-perf/quickperf/issues/new?assignees=&labels=question&template=question.md&title=)

 ## Show your support
 Please ⭐ this repository or [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social&label=Tweet%20to%20support%20QuickPerf)](https://twitter.com/intent/tweet?text=You%20can%20use%20%40QuickPerf%20to%20quickly%20evaluate%20some%20Java%20performance%20properties%0Ahttps%3A%2F%2Fgithub.com%2Fquick-perf%2Fquickperf%0A) if this project helped you!